 *The Wyoming State Engineer's Office is a sister agency to the Wyoming Water Development Office, as such the resources found on this page are the same documents found on the Water Development Commission's website to maintain consistency in expectations and relevant statute identification.

-Prospective consultants and sub-consultants wishing to be considered for any of the listed projects shall submit Statements of Qualification (SOQ) - 254 forms, Statements of Interest (SOI) - 255 forms and Wyoming Resident Firm Certification forms (if applicable) to the Water Development Commission.
+Prospective consultants and sub-consultants wishing to be considered for any of the listed projects shall submit Statements of Qualification (SOQ) - 254 forms, Statements of Interest (SOI) - 255 forms and Wyoming Resident Firm Certification forms (if applicable) to the Interstate Streams Division of the State Engineer's Office.

 Firms offering "professional services" and claiming "resident firm" status as defined by W.S.
 9-23-102 shall submit for each project of interest a Wyoming Resident Firm Certification form.
 The form certifies that the firm is legally registered and in good standing with the Wyoming Secretary of State's Office; possesses a physical office residing within the State of Wyoming staffed by qualified individuals with professional and technical expertise who are employed in the state; and if the firm is selected for the project, it will ensure that the applicable percentage of the contract costs for professional services, as set forth in Wyoming Statute § 9-23-102(a)(vi)(B), shall be performed by individuals or consultants who are employed in the State of Wyoming, who will perform their labor or professional services provided under the contract within the boundaries of the State of Wyoming, and who shall possess the professional and technical qualifications necessary to perform the work required by the contract.